Using the Perspective Grid in Illustrator

 The Perspective Selection Tool (Shift+v) allows interacting with shapes placed on the grid and keeps them in perspective when repositioning.
 This is the primary tool when working on illustrations.

-Illustrator will default to the two-point perspective grid
+Illustrator will default to the two-point perspective grid.
+The plane switching widget helps to select the active, working plane.

 Perspective grid tool